dan131fram3/PotHoneyProj/README.md

 And enter ‘y’ to save.

-The honeypot should now have the ports 2323, 8080, and 554 visible to the world, and the honeypot recording the requests.
+The honeypot should now have the ports 2323, 8080, and 554 visible to the network, and the honeypot will record all the requests.

+To open up the HoneyPot to the world, you will need to configure your router settings to allow traffic through ports 554, 2323 and 8080 (This is a security risk, so ensure you do so safely).

 Now within just days, you will see many connection attempts if all is setup correctly.
 To check for requests before graphing, try:

+You can also test logging is working by using 'telnet' or 'nc' to the honeypot and port, e.g.

+`telnet 192.168.0.50 2323'

+Use `ctrl + ]` to quit telnet

+This will generate the log in the directory '/home/honeypot-user/HoneyPy-0.4.8/log/'

 `tail /home/honeypot-user/HoneyPy-0.4.8/log/honeypy.log`

 Also note, HoneyPy will create a new log file each day, and append the date on the file e.g. honeypy.log.2017_2_13, so look out for multiple log files.

-##Visualising the logs
+####Visualising the logs

-Once enough time has passed (Ideally a few weeks), you can run the visualisation script and view the number of requests against various ports, although you could just test for valid attempts this way too.
+Once enough time has passed and request have been logged, you can run the visualisation script and view the number of requests against various ports, although you could just test for valid attempts this way too.
 For visualisation of logs once together, there is a script at HoneyPy-0.4.8/log/visualise.py which is built to produce a bar chart containing connection attempts for each port.
-Just execute that file to visualise any files in the current directory starting with ‘honeypy.log’.
+Just execute the script to visualise any files in the current directory starting with ‘honeypy.log’.

+`cd /home/honeypot-user/HoneyPy-0.4.8/log/`

 `./visualise`

 This will create the graph called ‘honeypot_port_results.png’.
 Note - there will need to be logged attacks against ports before the graph can be produced.

 Credit to the author of HoneyPy, foospidy for the Honeypot, and all work is an adaptation of this (https://github.com/foospidy/HoneyPy).